fedora-ci/jenkins-pipeline-library/docs/steps/repoHasTests.md

 # repoHasTests() step

-This step clones the given repository and checks if there are any supported (STI/TMT) tests inside.
+This step clones the given repository and checks if there are any supported (STI/tmt) tests inside.

+If the `useCloneCredentials` option is used, then the credentials stored in the `GIT_CLONE_AUTH_STRING` environment variable will be used to clone the repository.

 ## Parameters

 * **repoUrl**: string; repository URL
 * **ref**: string; git reference
+* **useCloneCredentials**: boolean; (optional) use clone credentials (default: false)

 ## Example Usage